maxalov/cert-install-asa/README.md

 # Filling config.ini
 ```
 [options]
-# Management ip address of cisco asa
+ipaddress = 192.168.1.1                # Management ip address of cisco asa.
-ipaddress = 192.168.1.1
-# Credentionals.
+username = admin                       # Credentials.
 Be sure, that your account has admin rights.
-username = admin
-password = superpassword
+password = password                    # Credentials.
+Be sure, that your account has admin rights.
-# Interface cisco asa, on which anyconnect works.
+interface = outside                    # Interface cisco asa, on which anycoonnect works.
-interface = outside
-# Path to private key, cert and chain.
+certpath = /Users/vasya.pupkin/folder/ # Path to private key, cert and chain
-certpath = /Users/vasya.pupkin/folder/
-# Password for pkcs12.
+certpass = secretpassword              # Password for pkcs12.
 Be sure, that it's not 'root' or 'qwerty'
-certpass = supersecret
-# Files names
-certname = supername
+certname = supername                   # Files names
-# Upload certificate to cisco asa with or without pinning to interface
+pin = True                             # Upload certificate to cisco asa with or without pinning to interface
-pin = True
 ```
 # Run script
 python cert-install-asa.py